 To read more on what to consider for remote onboarding, read our latest blog: Hiring From Home: Onboarding New Employees for the New Normal.

-It’s not easy to find a turnkey solution for a problem that requires as much personalization as onboarding programs for the individuals that a company hires.
+It’s not easy to find a turnkey solution for a problem that requires personalization.
 Even under the same roof, a company can host a multitude of different jobs with different skills and aptitude requirements, influencing the types of onboarding experiences needed.

-Part of the GSoft family and from the makers of Officevibe, Softstart is a software that provides a platform for collaborators to ideate, implement, track and review onboarding experiences from inception to completion.
-This means that parties from both sides of the experience—managers and new hires—can participate in creating a dynamic and memorable onboarding experience, resulting in higher levels of performance, engagement and retention all around.
+Part of the GSoft family and from the makers of Officevibe, Softstart is a collaborative platform that helps make every first day the best first day.
+Softstart connects new joiners to the people, knowledge, tools and spirit that makes your company what it is.
+This means that parties from both sides—managers and new joiners—can participate in creating dynamic and memorable onboarding experiences, resulting in higher levels of performance, engagement and retention all around.

-- Preparation and Collaboration: It takes a team to build a village and it’s no different when onboarding new hires.
-Preparing an onboarding strategy involves the collaboration of several parties—such as HR managers, project managers, and even key executives—in order to bring a variety of perspectives, knowledge and objectivity, ensuring all bases are covered to effectively onboard and integrate a new hire within the company culture.
-Softstart is an easy to use platform, with built in templates and activities, where members of an organization can come together and combine expertises in order to build a comprehensive onboarding plan.
+It takes a team to build a village and it’s no different when onboarding new joiners.
+Preparing onboarding experiences requires the collaboration of several parties—such as HR managers, managers, and even key executives—in order to bring a variety of perspectives, knowledge and objectivity, ensuring all bases are covered to effectively onboard and integrate a new joiner within the company.

-In a nutshell, Softstart is a one-stop-shop solution for building a full-fledged onboarding strategy and ensuring its successful implementation.
-It is an interactive and collaborative easy-to-use tool with user-friendly navigation.
-The application can be shared between several parties within a business, allowing different collaborators to work together to create comprehensive yet cohesive personalized onboarding experiences for new employees.
-The tool also allows managers to make changes in real time with the help of tracking and feedback systems.
-Basically, when it comes to onboarding, Softstart ensures a strong start (yes, we went there).
+In a nutshell, Softstart is a one-stop-shop solution for building full and genuine onboarding experiences.
+It is an interactive and collaborative easy-to-use onboarding platform.
+The application can be shared between several parties within a business, allowing different collaborators to work together to create comprehensive yet cohesive personalized onboarding experiences for new joiners.
+The tool also allows managers to make changes in real time with the help of tracking.